 Suggestions for Reducing Weekly Childcare Costs

-- Use a daycare that offers discounts for each additional child and keep all children at the same daycare
+- Use a daycare that offers discounts for each additional child, and keep all children at the same center.

-- Get a daycare that’s either close to home or on route to where you work.
-This will save time and fuel money picking up and dropping off.
+- Get a daycare that’s either close to home or en route to work.
+This will save time and fuel money when picking up and dropping off.

-- Reach out to family/friends.
-Sometimes your family or a friend will watch your child for free.
-You could also exchange childcare.
-Your friend could watch your kids one week and you could watch them the next.
-You may not be able to have a full time career doing this but you could generate great income on the side.
+- Reach out to family or friends.
+They may be willing to watch your child for free.
+You could also exchange childcare; your friend could watch your kids one week, and you could watch them the next.